groch/roll20_exalted_stuff/README.md

 ---
 ## Prerequisites

-To use some scripts on your desktop you'll need NodeJS installed.
+To use some scripts on your desktop you'll need NodeJS installed.\
+For practical use, i prefixed these scripts with `node_`

 ## Dice Roller on Desktop & Statistical anaysis